LmTClever/SSA-Secure-Socket-API-Script/README.md

-#[*] If you have any questions about the script or any edits that can be implemented, then email me:
-Eliezer Colon <eliezer.colon@jjay.cuny.edu>

 #Note: The "move_to_sslsplit_in_ssa-daemon" is a directory that contains pxyconn.c, that is later used in the process.
 You do not need to modify the file or do anything with that directory.
 #Also, please DO NOT DELELTE THE DIRECTORY OR FILE EITHER.